johnjackoleary/cfi-commonplace-book/Lesson Plans/Private/Go-Arounds and Rejected Landings.md

 ---
 ## Go-Arounds and Rejected Landings

+### Objective
-**Objective:** Develop knowledge, risk management, and skills associated with go-around or rejected landing, with emphasis on landing conditions that may require a go-around.
+Develop knowledge, risk management, and skills associated with go-around or rejected landing, with emphasis on landing conditions that may require a go-around.

+### References
-**References:** [[Private Pilot ACS]] Sec IV N, AFH Ch8, POH **Builds On:** [[Normal and Crosswind Approaches and Landings]] **Schedule:** Ground 0.5, multiple flights to practice this maneuver frequently **Lesson Elements:**
+[[Private Pilot ACS]] Sec IV N, AFH Ch8, POH
+**Builds On:** [[Normal and Crosswind Approaches and Landings]] **Schedule:** Ground 0.5, multiple flights to practice this maneuver frequently **Lesson Elements:**